Skardu: Topography

-Skardu's Airport is situated at an elevation of 2,230 m above sea level, though the mountain peaks surrounding Skardu reach elevations of 4,500-5,800 m.
-Upstream from Skardu are some of the largest glaciers in the world, including the Baltoro Glacier, Biafo Glacier, and Chogo Lungma Glacier.
-Some of the surrounding glaciers are surrounded by some of the world's tallest mountains, including K2, the world's second tallest mountain at 8,611 m, Gasherbrum at 8,068 m, and Masherbrum at 7,821 m, these are some of the highest peaks in the world.
+Skardu International Airport is situated at an elevation of 2,230 m above sea level, though the mountain peaks surrounding Skardu Valley reach elevations of 4,500-5,800 m.
+Upstream from Skardu are located large glaciers such as the Baltoro Glacier, Biafo Glacier, and Chogo Lungma Glacier, which are surrounded by some of the highest mountains in the world, including K2, ranked second globally at 8,611 m, Gasherbrum at 8,068 m, and Masherbrum at 7,821 m.

-The Deosai National Park, the world's second highest alpine plain, is located upstream of Skardu as well.
-Downstream from Skardu is located the Nanga Parbat mountain at 8,126 m.

 Skardu is located in a broad valley carved by glaciation.

 Geology

-Skardu is located near the Baltoro Glacier – one of the world's longest outside a polar region.

-Skardu is located along the Kohistan-Ladakh terrane, formed as a magmatic arch over a Tethyan subduction zone that was later accreted onto the Eurasian Plate.
+Skardu is located along the Kohistan-Ladakh terrane, formed as a magmatic arc over a Tethyan subduction zone that was later accreted onto the Eurasian Plate.
 The region has low seismic activity compared to surrounding regions, suggesting that Skardu is located in a passive structural element of the Himalayan thrust.
-The stone in the Skardu region is Katzarah schist, with a radiometric estimated age of 37 to 105 million years.
+The stone in the Skardu Valley is Katzarah schist, with a radiometric estimated age of 37 to 105 million years.

-Numerous complex granitic pegmatites and a few alpine-cleft metamorphic rock deposits are found in the Shigar Valley and its tributaries.
-Shigar Valley contains the Main Karakoram Thrust separating the metasediments (chlorite to amphibolite grade) on the Asian plate from the southern volcanoclastic rocks of the Kohistan-Ladakh island arc.